 Seamed Tights & Pantyhose in Black or Fishnet Styles

 Great style is all about the particular details of your outfit and seamed tights are a great way to pull your outfit together and create a luxurious, vintage look.
-There are many different ways you can wear back seamed tights.
-For a demure and daring look we'd suggest pairing Miss O Seamed Open Crotch Pantyhose, (available in four different colours) with a long red bodycon dress and black heels.
-For a classic Aubrey Hepburn style pair the Cecilia de Rafael Hyde Park Back Seam Tights with a little circle skirt and twinset.
+There are many different ways you can wear back seamed tights, for a demure and daring look we'd suggest pairing Miss O Seamed Open Crotch Pantyhose, (available in four different colours) with a long red bodycon dress and black heels.
+For a classic Aubrey Hepburn style, pair the Cecilia de Rafael Hyde Park Back Seam Tights with a circle skirt and twinset.
 Don't forget your sunglasses and you'll be oozing sophistication and high fashion.
-Seamed tights are perfect for any classy event.
-Browse our collection of Black or Fishnet Styles today.

 How To Put On Seamed Tights